 The required time rule sets the time period within a day when employees must be at work.
 All violations of the rule are marked as missing time and presented with the purple line.
-Required time period is presented with the thick blue line on the views and violations are presented with
+The required time period is presented with the thick blue line on the views and violations are presented with

 There are two types of the rule available: